awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudwatch-sns-notifications.md

 Amazon SNS coordinates use of topics to deliver messages to subscribing endpoints or clients\.
 Use Amazon SNS to create a notification topic and then subscribe to the topic using your email address\.
 The Amazon SNS topic will be added as a target to your CloudWatch Events rule\.
 For more information, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/) \.

 Create or identify a topic in Amazon SNS\.
-AWS CodePipeline will use CloudWatch Events to send notifications to this topic through Amazon SNS\.
+CodePipeline will use CloudWatch Events to send notifications to this topic through Amazon SNS\.
 To create a topic:

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns](https://console.aws.amazon.com/sns)\.